jpwoeltjen/PersistentRegressors/presentation.md

 - Pitman efficiency of the unrefined relative to the refined Bonferroni Q-test is 1.62.

 # Analysis of the Power Gain (Cont.)
-## $$c = -20 \text{ and } \rho = -0.95$$
+## $$c = -20 \text{ and } \delta = -0.95$$

 - Pitman efficiency of test 1 relative to test 2 is 1.07.
 - Pitman efficiency of test 2 relative to test 3 is 1.03.
 - Pitman efficiency of the unrefined relative to the refined Bonferroni t-test is 1.23.
-- Pitman efficiency of Bonferroni Q-test is 1.55 .
+- Pitman efficiency of the unrefined relative to the refined Bonferroni Q-test is 1.55 .

 # Analysis of the Power Gain (Cont.)

-- When the regressor highly persistent, the use of the Q-test rather than the t-test is a relatively important source of power gain for the Bonferroni Q-test.
+- When the regressor is highly persistent, the use of the Q-test rather than the t-test is a relatively important source of power gain for the Bonferroni Q-test.
 - When the predictor variable is less persistent, the use of the DF-GLS test rather than the ADF test is a relatively important source of power gain for the Bonferroni Q-test.
 - Bonferroni refinement is an especially important source of power gain for the Bonferroni Q-test since it tries to exploit information about $\rho$.
 This makes its confidence interval for $\beta$ given $\rho$ more sensitive to $\rho$ resulting in a too conservative Bonferroni test without the refinement.